 ToggleSingapore’s Toxic Waste Control

-When you’re transporting, treating, disposing of, or dealing with waste, you always need to follow the strict stipulations set out by the Environmental Public Health Regulations.
+The Environmental Public Health (Toxic Industrial Waste) Regulations govern every stage of paint-waste transport, treatment and disposal.
 These regulations also outline the list of controlled toxic industrial wastes and how they are to be dealt with in respect to paint disposal.

 All toxic waste collectors must, according to the regulations, be licensed before they can transport or dispose of various waste materials.
 Moreover, you’ll need to get approval before transporting excessive waste that exceed the volumes and quantities of the stipulated amounts.